ZHANGTianjian09/MATLAB/README.md

 # MATLAB
-Here I share specific problem and the solutions done by myself.
+Here I share specific problems and the solutions done by myself.
 Problems are here and I have the solutions attached.

 1. Use Monte Carlo Method calculate intergral